RTEMS/rtems-docs/c-user/glossary.rst

         proxy.

     PTCB
-        An acronym for :term:`Partition Control Block`.
+        This term is an acronym for :term:`Partition Control Block`.

     PXCB
-        An acronym for :term:`Proxy Control Block`.
+        This term is an acronym for :term:`Proxy Control Block`.

     QCB
-        An acronym for :term:`Message Queue Control Block`.
+        This term is an acronym for :term:`Message Queue Control Block`.

     quantum
         The application defined unit of time in which the processor is allocated.